-Given the dynamic nature of market trends, technological advancements, and shifting user expectations, the role of an internal research team is critical.
+Given the rapidly evolving nature of market trends, technological advancements, and shifting user expectations, the role of an internal research team is critical.
 Such a team can provide continuous insights to fuel innovation and align digital experiences with user needs.

 Using case studies and expert opinions, this write-up underscores the significance of an internal research team, emphasizing its potential to deliver substantial business impact and return on investment (ROI).

 An internal research team is like an organization's compass, guiding product development by continually mapping user needs.
 Its primary aim is to achieve 'invisible design,' a term coined by cognitive science pioneer Donald Norman.
 Invisible design refers to products that so closely meet user needs that the design itself goes unnoticed.

 Airbnb provides an excellent example of the impact of internal research.
 Through continuous user research, Airbnb found that high-quality photos greatly influenced a user's decision to book a listing.
 In response, Airbnb offered professional photography services to hosts, leading to a significant increase in bookings.
 This case underscores the tangible business impact of aligning digital experiences with user needs.